HealthInfo Canterbury

 Meningitis can kill.
 If you think that you or your tamaiti (child) has the symptoms listed below, seek urgent medical attention.

 Meningitis symptoms can develop slowly over several days or very quickly over a few hours.
 A person with meningitis may only have some of the symptoms.
-The symptoms don't develop in any particular order.
+The symptoms do not develop in any particular order.

 Common symptoms of meningitis include: